Still me, Rick

 If you do receive a grant award, two things:

 2) Grant recognition: Often organizations like to broadcast to the world news about receiving a grant, especially in this day and age of social media.
 We get that impulse.
 However, from our view, a “broadcast to the world” approach may open a floodgate as far as unsolicited grant requests are concerned.
 So, our recognition policy tries to strike a balance.
 If you recognize a grant from our Foundation in printed materials sent to an in-house, managed mailing list (e.g., printed newsletter, annual report, or funding report), we’re fine with that.
 As opposed to broadcasting to the world, you’re targeting a specific audience using good old analog formats.
 The digital world is a different beast.
 We have no problem if you acknowledge our grant on your organization’s web site as long as this is a separately maintained, in-house web site and not a web site hosted by, say, Facebook or Twitter.
 So, no announcements on Facebook, Twitter, Instagram, etc. These are “broadcast to the world” digital formats.
-If you send out your newsletter via a service like MailChimp to an in-house, managed mailing list, this is fine.
+If you send out your newsletter via a service like MailChimp to an in-house, managed mailing list, this is fine (we use MailChimp for our monthly newsletter).
 Please do not acknowledge our grant during any media interview—TV, radio, article, etc.—without first gaining permission from our Foundation.
 If you have any doubts about appropriate forms of acknowledgement, contact us and let us know what you have in mind.
 Thanks.

-A note to mobile users: Technically you are able to access our LOI form using a smartphone.
+A note to mobile users: Technically you are able to access our online forms using a smartphone.
 However, you will probably be more comfortable using a tablet, laptop, or desktop computer.
 This is especially true if you are going to cut and paste prepared text into text fields such as Organization Mission and Organization History.
 Keep in mind that you will be asked to upload your IRS Ruling Letter.

 In our experience, grant writers tend to make promises the organization they represent cannot keep.
 In some cases, organizations are not aware that grant writers are making promises on their behalf.
 Often grant writers will list themselves as the main contact person.
 We’d rather work directly with you.
 Who knows your organization better than you?
 We have encountered situations where the grant writer lived thousands of miles away and had never visited the organization they represent.
 Sure, use grant writers as consultants, but we’d prefer that you take the lead as far as securing funding from our Foundation.